torusJKL/qmk_firmware/keyboards/planck/keymaps/torusjkl/readme.md

-# The Default Planck Layout
+# torusJKL's Planck Layout

+Features:
+- Audio is enabled by default
+- Right enter is shift when held down, enter when tapped